Watch the webinar now:

 • Supplier integration: early involvement of suppliers in the development process promotes innovation and cost savings

-• Competitive advantage: Purchasing contributes to the company's competitiveness through efficient cost management
+• Competitive advantage: Purchasing contributes to the company's competitiveness through efficient cost controlling

 • Quality assurance: balance between cost reduction and compliance with quality standards